strimzi/proposals/058-kraft-upgrades-and-downgrades.md

 If the validation fails, it will be up to the user to address the issue.
 This might require moving back to the original Strimzi and Kafka version.

+#### Example YAML files

+Given the current limitations when downgrading the metadata versions, it seems reasonable for users to prefer managing the metadata manually rather then to have them changed automatically.
+So we should encourage users to set the `Kafka.spec.kafka.metadataVersion` by having it set in our KRaft example YAML files.
+It will be set there to the metadata version corresponding to the Kafka version the example files use.
+This would also correspond to the current ZooKeeper-based examples that have the `inter.broker.protocol.version` set.

 #### Risks

 Kafka provides APIs to manage the `metadata.version`.